SAP-archive/cloud-bulletinboard-ads/CreateMicroservice/Exercise_1_GettingStarted.md

 - In the next dialog, select `Clone URI` and enter the URI `https://github.com/SAP/cloud-bulletinboard-ads.git`.
 - **Important**: Choose **`master`** as `Initial branch`
     - Use `Next` and `Finish` to go through the following dialogs (the default settings should be OK).
+- Modify the proxy setttings by updating the below mentioned fields in pom.xml with your own proxy details if your are behind any proxy.
+    - Fields to be updated are:

+	`<maven.tomcat.port>`

+	`<http.proxyHost>`

+	`<http.proxyPort>`

 - **Then update the Maven Settings: `ALT+F5`, `OK`**
 - Make sure that you have checked out the **`master`** branch.